VERTEBRA ANATOMY

 GENERAL CHARACTERISTICS

-• Vertebrae are individual bones that stack to form the spine
+• Vertebrae are individual bones that stack to form your spine

-• Provide structural support, protect the spinal cord, and enable movement in the cervical, thoracic, and lumbar regions
+• Provide structural support, protect your spinal cord, and enable movement in the cervical, thoracic, and lumbar regions

 • In the sacrum and coccyx, vertebrae fuse to form stationary bones